-The atmosphere in the sports centre was good with competitors from all around the world arriving into this small Dutch town for the weekend.
+The atmosphere in the sports centre was good with competitors from all around the world arriving in this small Dutch town for the weekend.

 The guy next to me in the sports hall was an extremely athletic Russian from Irkutsk in Siberia near Lake Baikal and warmed up in the mornings like Ivan Drago in Rocky with a lunging routine that would have split me in half.

 I struck up conversations with my other sports hall neighbour Guido Pfeiffermann who has completed some unbelievable Kickbike challenges including Canada ‘Coast to Coast’, Austria ‘South to North’ and Vienna to Berlin (582 km) in under 39 hours.